syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/States-And-Colors.md

 ![](States-And-Colors-images/textInput_colors_img4.png)

+N> Since background of the container is transparent, the color of the container will not be set when [ContainerType](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.ContainerType.html) enumeration value is set to outlined.

 ## Disabled state

 The text input layout is disabled by setting the [IsEnabled](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~IsEnabled.html) property to `false`.
 The color of the container and other UI elements will also be changed to the disabled state, but its color cannot be customized.